-Applications should preferably reach us by 31st March of the year of entry.
+Applications should preferably reach us by 31 March of the year of entry.
 Provisional applications are welcome from students graduating in the current session.
-The deadline for overseas applications is 1st May of the year of entry.
+The deadline for overseas applications is 1 May of the year of entry.
 Students from overseas whose first language is not English must provide evidence of proficiency in English, both oral and written, and may be required to pass a proficiency test.

-For further information and application form, please contact UCD Drama Studies Centre, Blackrock, Co.
-Dublin.
-(Telephone: +353-1-716 8049; Fax: +353-1-716 8048; e-mail: dramastudies@ucd.ie)
+For further information and application form, please contact

+UCD Drama Studies Centre, Blackrock Campus, Blackrock, Co.
+Dublin Telephone: 01-7168049; fax: 01-7168048; e-mail: dramastudies@ucd.ie

-For details of fees, contact The Fees Office, University College Dublin, Belfield, Dublin 4.
+For details of fees, contact

+The Fees Office, Michael Tierney Building,

+University College Dublin, Belfield, Dublin 4.

 Please note that financial assistance/scholarships are not normally available.